JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 ## Posts
 - Editing posts #DONE
 - Deleting Posts #DONE
-- Clicking on the delete button should open a modal asking you to confirm before deleting the post.
+- Clicking on the delete button should open a modal asking you to confirm before deleting the post. #DONE
 - Auto sizing text area and character counter #DONE
 - Tooltips for edited posts and icons #DONE
 - Posting pictures and not just text